 Where to Try It

 Great local chocolate shop in Amsterdam, right next to a #2 tram stop.
-Just started carrying ruby chocolate available in blocks, truffles, and bark.
+They carry ruby chocolate in blocks, truffles, and bark.